-- Square pergolas are quite common, with two to four columns that are easy to place in a yard or on a deck or patio.
+- Square pergolas include two to four posts that are easy to place in a yard or on a deck or patio.

-- Rectangular pergolas are becoming much more common for yards, especially as a home attachment.
-They create enough space for an outdoor dining table and additional room for entertaining.
+- Rectangular pergolas create enough space for an outdoor dining table and additional room for entertaining.

-- Hexagonal pergolas are less common than square or rectangular shapes as they’re generally for larger deck spaces or poolside areas.
-They take up much more room and may have additional columns, which makes placing them more difficult.
+- Hexagonal pergolas may be harder to find.
+They’re generally for larger deck spaces or poolside areas.
+They take up much more room and may have additional posts, which makes placing them more difficult.

-- Circular pergolas are a more specialized option as they tend to be larger and may require more columns to support the circular shape.
+- Circular pergolas tend to be larger and may require more posts to support the circular shape.
 These more intricate showpieces are intended for larger spaces and feature material for arches and other curved shapes.
-They are suitable for vast yards, outdoor gardens, or large barbecue areas.
+They are often suitable for big yards, gardens, or barbecue areas.

 Pergolas tend to fit into a traditional, modern, or contemporary aesthetic.

 - Traditional pergolas are more decorative and are usually made from wood treated with a protective sealant.
-This aesthetic employs elements such as scrolled ends on the beams and rafters, even spacing on the roof, and decorative columns.
+This aesthetic employs elements such as scrolled ends on the beams or rafters, even spacing of purlins on the roof, and decorative posts.